mhmdrobeth/mhmdrobeth.github.io/content/authors/admin/_index.md

 ## About Me

-Hi!, i'm Muhammad Robeth Suprayitno, a software engineering student from the Muhammadiyah Institute Of Statistics and Business Semarang who has experience in network engineering, data design and data processing, such as database managament system and data warehouses.
+Hi, I’m Muhammad Robeth Suprayitno, a software engineering student from the Muhammadiyah Institute of Statistics and Business Semarang.
+I have experience in network engineering, data design, and data processing, including database management systems and data warehouses.
+My passion lies in optimizing systems for better efficiency and scalability.